amklimov/postgresql-kubernetes-patroni-backup/README.md

 This script makes a backup of PostgreSQL databases deployed in Kubernetes in the Patroni cluster.
 The script determines which of the Pod's is the leader and, through a single connection point to the Patroni cluster, performs database backup.

-On any of the Computers where the kubectl utility is installed (if necessary, it can be installed on any VM), create a directory for backups: sudo mkdir -p /opt/backup/database
+On any VM where the kubectl utility is installed (if necessary, it can be installed on any VM), create a directory for backups: sudo mkdir -p /opt/backup/database

 If necessary, we assign rights to the directory: